metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 Let's revise all that we did:
 - We started by setting up UMI
-- After setting up UMI, we create an array with the data that will be used to update our assets after the initial mint
+- After setting up UMI, we created an array containing the metadata (name and URI) that would be used to update the assets after the initial mint.
+This included calculating a hash for validation purposes.
-- We created a Collection asset to where our minted assets will beling to
+- We created a Collection asset to where our minted assets will belong to
 - We create a Core Candy Machine with hidden setting, 5 items available, and a start time guard
-- We minted all the assets from out Core Candy Machine
+- We minted all the assets from our Core Candy Machine
-- We fetched all the assets of our collection and updated those assets with our reveal data
+- After verifying that all assets were minted, we fetched the collection assets and updated their metadata with the prepared reveal data.
-- We confirmed that the reveal of our collection was correct
+- We confirmed that the reveal of our collection was correct by hashing the metadata (name and URI) of the revealed assets and comparing it to the expected hash